iiJozza/tictactoe/README.md

 ### Game page

-- User is presented with a gameboard.
+- User is presented with a game board.
 - Hovering over the board makes the cursor change to a pointer.
-- Clicking a cell makes an X or O symbol appear, swapping between each click on the gameboard.
+- Clicking a cell makes an X or O symbol appear, swapping between each click on the game board.
 - If someone has won or the game is drawn, no more symbols can be put on the board.

 ![Game page](https://github.com/iiJozza/tictactoe/blob/main/assets/readme-images/readme-game-page.PNG)

 #### Navigation Buttons

-Below the gameboard, there are two buttons:
+Below the game board, there are two buttons:

-- The button on the left, named "Restart," clears all the symbols on the gameboard.
+- The button on the left, named "Restart," clears all the symbols on the game board.
 - The button on the right, named "Info," redirects the user to the home page, where they can review the rules or learn how to interact with the site.

 ![Navigation buttons](https://github.com/iiJozza/tictactoe/blob/main/assets/readme-images/readme-buttons.PNG)